wabkur/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-function that executes x times a function
+function that increments and calls a function